 Scott is on the Boards of the Rock Creek Conservancy and Freedom House.
 He received an A.B. from Harvard University, Phi Beta Kappa, and a J.D. from Harvard Law School, where he was an Editor of the Harvard Law Review with Barack Obama.
 He is based in Washington, DC.

-Afshin is a brand and communications strategist who has advised prominent corporate and political leaders on their high-stakes challenges.
-He works closely with executives at some of the world’s most recognizable companies to establish new brand identities, roll out new products, and develop messages that cut through the noise.
+Afshin is a brand and communications strategist who advises prominent companies on their high-stakes challenges.
+He works closely with senior leadership to establish new brand identities, position new products, and develop messages that cut through the noise.

 Afshin’s strategic counsel is rooted in a clear understanding of both the art and science behind powerful marketing and communications.

-Afshin also spent nine years in political communications, learning the art of storytelling through the news media and social media.
-He served as Communications Director for Senator Robert Menendez and Congresswoman Carolyn Maloney and as Press Secretary for Congressman Chris Van Hollen.
+He also spent nearly a decade in political communications, learning the art of positioning and messaging through the news media and social media.
+He was Communications Director for Senator Robert Menendez and Congresswoman Carolyn Maloney, and Press Secretary for Congressman Chris Van Hollen.

 Afshin graduated from the University of Michigan with a degree in Political Science and has an M.A. in Political Management from George Washington University.
 He is based in Washington, D.C.